 Do not text, email, or say anything to someone that you would not say out loud with your Nana in the room.
 While she’s saying the rosary.

-No porn until college.
+No porn.
 Search the web for information you would openly share with me.
 Pretend I have a rosary.
 If you have a question about anything, ask me or your father.
 We know a lot more than your friends.

 Do not send or receive pictures of your private parts or anyone else’s private parts.
 Don’t laugh.
 Someday you will be tempted to do this despite your high intelligence.
 It is risky and could ruin your teenage/college/adult life.
 It is always a bad idea.
 Wait until you are in your mid-forties and if you can still see your feet, then maybe you can photo brag to selected individuals you’ve already prescreened to avoid venereal diseases.
 Cyberspace is vast and more powerful than you.
 And it is hard to make anything of this magnitude disappear – including a bad reputation.